tomphp/PhpBook/03-methodologies-techniques-and-tools.md

 Sometimes I think there is a misconception that if you use classes in your code then you are doing OOP.
-This is not the case, OOP is an approach to modelling which involves grouping related data and behavior (methods) in your code as classes and then defining how they interact with each other.
+This is not the case, OOP is an approach to modelling which involves grouping related data and behaviour (methods) in your code as classes and then defining how they interact with each other.

 OOP style of programming can be even be done in languages which have no